 - The requirements in clause 9.9.7.5 apply to RSCPD measurement for the PRS resource(s) that have occasions only within the measurement time window.

-When LMF configures measurement time window(s), and UE supports supportOfRSCPD-MeasurementInTimeWindow and supportOfLegacyMeasurementInTimeWindow:
+When LMF configures measurement time window(s), and UE supports performing both RSTD and RSCPD measurement inside the indicated time window subject to supportOfMeasurementsInTimeWindow:

 - The requirements in Clause 9.9.7.5 apply to DL RSTD measurement and DL RSCPD measurement.